If you’re a writer, you can easily recognize the value of a good bag.

 5. Bostanten Leather Messenger Bussiness Bag

-I don’t even know where to start describing how cool this bag is.
+I don’t even know where to describe how cool this bag is.
 Of course, it’s more on the pricey end, but it’s well worth the investment.
-It’s a great product for a male writer who’s not afraid to sport a snazzy looking item, that’s practical at the same time.
+It’s a great product for a male writer who’s not afraid to sport a snazzy-looking item, that’s practical at the same time.

 I would definitely wear it if I was writing for the New York Times, or attending a press conference at the White House.
 It goes perfectly with a suit and tie type of attire, and it has a big compartment able to hold a 15-inch laptop.

 There‘s also one zipper pocket, one slip pocket, and two external magnetic pockets for a quick draw.
 Overall, the quality is super-high and you can clearly see the designer’s attention to detail and exquisite craftsmanship.

 6. CafePress – The Mind of a Writer – Unique Messenger Bag